roytang/blog/content/notes/2019/01/1080045595820060672/index.md

   url: https://twitter.com/roytang/statuses/1080045595820060672/
 ---

-RT [@HeaneyDaily](https://twitter.com/HeaneyDaily/): History says, Don’t hope On this side of the grave,
+History says, Don’t hope

+On this side of the grave,

 But then, once in a lifetime

 The longed-for tidal wave

-Of justice can…
+Of justice can rise up

+And hope and history rhyme. . .

+Believe that a farther shore

+Is reachable from here.

+Believe in miracles

+And cures and healing wells.